CruuzAzul/appwrite-workshop/docs/en/workshop/configuration/appwrite-configuration.md

 ## Step 2️⃣: Create Your First Project 🏗️

 Once your account is created, you can create your first project.
+For example, you can name it `AppVenture` 📝

 <Image src="/assets/workshop/configuration/console/console_project.png" imageAlt="Create project screen" withSpacing></Image>